empyreanx/obj-viewer/README.md

 *$ bin/obj-viewer FILE*

 where *FILE* is the path of the OBJ file.
+You must run this command from the project directory in order for the shaders to be found.

 The model should then be displayed in a window.
 Use the arrow keys rotate the model.
 Escape quits the program.